 When to stay with OpenRouter

-Pricing pulled from each vendor's site on the review date.
-We score on cost-at-volume for representative LLM apps (10M tokens monthly across mixed providers), feature breadth (gateway, prompt management, observability, evals, guardrails), provider catalog depth, and operational lift to migrate.
-We weight against tools whose advertised free tier excludes essential features that quickly push teams to paid.
+Pricing pulled from each vendor's site on the review date and cross-checked against catalog pricing-history annotations.
+We score on cost-at-volume for representative LLM apps (10M tokens monthly across mixed providers; 200K and 1M monthly request shapes), feature breadth, catalog depth, and operational lift to migrate.
+We weight against tools whose advertised free tier excludes essential features that quickly push teams to paid, and we drop honorable-mention picks (TrueFoundry, Vellum) when their entry tier ($300 to $500 monthly) sits above the realistic switcher's cost ceiling.

 Initial published version with 5 picks.